EmberGuild-Labs/EmberGuild-Labs/README.md

 **Hearth** — a set of file formats built to replace common ones, with smaller footprints on large files.
 Ships with an app and CLI for encryption and other advanced ops.

+### About Me

+I have an obsession over tech, and am figuring out what path I want to take.
+But right now, I'm deciding if my Dell R410 will ever earn it's keep.

 ### 🌱 Exploring right now

 Digging into how websites work under the hood, and how they get compromised.